ai-patchx/patchx/README.md

 }
 ```

 **Note:** Branches are automatically fetched and displayed in the submit page when a project is selected.
 The branch dropdown is disabled until a project is chosen.
+Both "Target Project" and "Target Branch" dropdowns support real-time search and filtering to help users quickly find the desired project or branch.

 **Caching:**
 - **Client-side:** Both projects and branches are cached locally in the browser for 10 minutes to improve performance.
 Users can manually refresh the cache using the refresh button (🔄) next to the "Target Project" and "Target Branch" dropdowns.
 The cache persists across page reloads using localStorage.